Norwegian Cruise to return to U.S. sailing in August

 Norwegian Cruise had earlier planned to restart U.S. sailing in July, but later said the time needed to prepare its ships after receiving the go-ahead from the CDC could delay the restart.

-Rivals Carnival Corp (CCL.N) and Royal Caribbean Group (RCL.N) last week said they also planned to return to sailing in the United States, starting in July.
+Rivals Carnival Corp and Royal Caribbean Group last week said they also planned to return to sailing in the United States, starting in July.

 Simulated voyages allow crew and port personnel to practice new COVID-19 operational procedures with volunteers before sailing with passengers.